BDC Hamburger Icon

 Open row

 Accepting credit card payments has never been easier for small businesses.
-In addition to using credit card terminals and point-of-sale (POS) systems, you can accept payments on your mobile devices.
+In addition to using credit card terminals and point-of-sale (POS) systems, you can accept payments directly on your mobile devices.
 Processing payments by phone requires signing up for an account with a payment processor that offers mobile credit card processing, downloading an app and purchasing a mobile card reader.

 Editor’s note: Looking for the right credit card processor for your business?
 Fill out the questionnaire below to have our vendor partners contact you about your needs.